user3xample/pomodoro/README.md

 Oh and also feel free to stick any other witty comments in the say cmds also.

 Enjoy and thanks for taking the time to look at this little project.

+---
+###### Acknowledgement: This code is my adaption of Day 28 code project of "Dr Angela Yu, 100 days of coding". https://www.udemy.com/course/100-days-of-code/
+###### Well worth a look and purchase.